Adding a primitive

 cls.num_rounds = new_num_rounds

-Similar as before, we took the previous Python function encryption
+Similar as before, we took the previous Python function encryption working

-on bit-vectors, but using the class attribute cls.num_rounds
+on bit-vectors, but using the class attribute cls.num_rounds so that

-we can change the current number of rounds with the method set_num_rounds
+we can change the current number of rounds with the method set_num_rounds.

-method of the encryption in particular, the round keys are obtained
+For the eval method of the encryption in particular, the round keys are obtained

-from the class attribute cls.round_keys
+from the class attribute cls.round_keys (later after we link

-, the class attribute cls.round_keys
+SpeckKeySchedule and SpeckEncryption, the class attribute cls.round_keys

-will be automatically set to the output of SpeckKeySchedule
+will be automatically set to the output of SpeckKeySchedule).

-by evaluating it with symbolic and constant bit-vectors,
+We can test SpeckEncryption by evaluating it with symbolic and constant bit-vectors,

 but we need to set the round keys manually for testing it individually.